edap/edap.github.com/content/blog/2026-09-11-writing-in-parallel-on-stdout.md

 }
 ```

-It works right? no, we have this error:
+It works, right?
+No. We have this error:

 ```rust
 error[E0596]: cannot borrow `stdout` as mutable, as it is a captured variable in a `Fn` closure